Do you know Cyprus has more than 30 private colleges that are open to international students?

 Yeah, most of the colleges in Cyprus are like those institutes.

-You feel like you are in a classroom in a reputed college, but at the end of the day, you are just being frauded by a money-making-institute.
+You feel like you are in a classroom in a reputed college, but you are just being frauded by a money-making-institute at the end of the day.

-Today in this article we will discuss about various things about private colleges in Cyprus that you must know before you think of applying for them.
+Today in this article, we will discuss various things about private colleges in Cyprus that you must know before you think of applying for them.

 Related article: Cyprus Student Visa Detailed Guide, Everything You Need To Know.